 Isaiah Dunn Saves the Day is a part of the Isaiah Dunn collection.

 Things are looking up for super kid Isaiah Dunn.
-He and his sister, Charlie, are getting used to staying with Miz Rita, and Mama's feeling better.
-Isaiah's poetry business with Angel is taking off.
-Plus, Isaiah has his dad's journals if he needs advice....
+He and his little sister, Charlie, are getting used to staying with Miz Rita, and Mama′s feeling better.
+Isaiah′s poetry business with Angel is taking off, and his best friend, Sneaky, always has a new hustle.
+Plus, Isaiah has his dad′s journals for a story or if he needs advice. . . .

 Like maybe now, because starting middle school is hard.
-His mentee Kobe won't stop making trouble.
-To fix things, Isaiah will have to rely on every hero he knows--including himself!
+Especially when his mentee, Kobe, won′t stop making trouble.
+Isaiah knows something is up, but to get to the bottom of Kobe′s secret, he′ll have to rely on every hero he knows—including himself!

 An Excerpt fromIsaiah Dunn Saves the Day